Nate Robinson

 Nathaniel Cornelius Robinson (born May 31, 1984) is an American former professional basketball player.
-Born in Seattle, Robinson played college basketball for the University of Washington in Seattle and was the 21st pick in the 2005 NBA draft.
-The 5 ft 9 in point guard played in the NBA for the New York Knicks, Boston Celtics, Oklahoma City Thunder, Golden State Warriors, Chicago Bulls, Denver Nuggets, Los Angeles Clippers, and New Orleans Pelicans.
+Robinson played college basketball for the Washington Huskies and was the 21st overall pick of the 2005 NBA draft.
+The 5 ft 9 in point guard played 11 seasons in the National Basketball Association (NBA) for the New York Knicks, Boston Celtics, Oklahoma City Thunder, Golden State Warriors, Chicago Bulls, Denver Nuggets, Los Angeles Clippers, and New Orleans Pelicans.
 Robinson became the NBA's first three-time slam dunk champion in 2010.

-High school career
+Early life

-Robinson spent his first 3 years of high school at Rainier Beach High School in Seattle before moving to Union City, California where he played for James Logan High School in 2000–01.
+Robinson was born on May 31, 1984, in Seattle, Washington.
+Growing up in the South Seattle area, Robinson spent his first three years of high school at Rainier Beach High School before moving to Union City, California, where he played for James Logan High School in 2000–01.
 He then returned to Rainier Beach for his senior season in 2001–02.
-At Rainier Beach, he excelled in basketball, football and track.
-He led his basketball team to a 2–2 record and won the AAA state championship as a senior with teammates Terrence Williams and twins, Rodrick and Lodrick Stewart.
+At Rainier Beach, Robinson excelled in basketball, football and track.
+He led his basketball team to a 28–1 record and won the AAA state championship as a senior with teammates Terrence Williams and twins, Rodrick and Lodrick Stewart.
 He averaged 17.9 points, seven rebounds, seven assists and three steals per game in 2001–02, and was named the AAA State player of the year in Washington.
 Rainier Beach also received a No. 7 national ranking from USA Today.

-On September 10, 2001, Rainier Beach retired Robinson's No. 2 jersey.
+On September 10, 2010, Rainier Beach retired Robinson's No. 2 jersey.